 Crash prediction model results are currently used to make planning and project-level decisions without complete understanding of their reliability.
 Specific examples include: (1) lack of understanding of confounding factors due to inaccuracy of severity estimations; (2) poor understanding of models and their limitations; (3) use of models at or near their limits; and (4) inappropriate transfer of severity ratios and severity level definitions without consideration of location specific temporal and spatial factors.
 Continuing the use of models in this way may lead to suboptimal design of projects, degradation of model credibility, and open concerns of liability and public trust.

-The objectives of this project are to: (1) assess the current HSM approaches to severity estimation and prediction using SPFs; (2) Identify gaps and opportunities in the current severity prediction/estimation procedures within the HSM; (3) Develop and validate new severity models to address the gaps and opportunities; and (4) develop a guidance document that includes protocols for the use and application of severity based models in a format suitable for possible adoption in the HSM.
+The objectives of this project were to: (1) assess the current HSM approaches to severity estimation and prediction using SPFs; (2) identify gaps and opportunities in the current severity prediction/estimation procedures within the HSM; (3) develop and validate new severity models to address the gaps and opportunities; and (4) develop a guidance document that includes protocols for the use and application of severity based models in a format suitable for possible adoption in the HSM.

 STATUS: Research is complete; final report is available as NCHRP Report 1047 at https://www.trb.org/Publications/Blurbs/182980.aspx.